gem/oq-engine/doc/engine/event-based-bugs.md

 *If you install OpenQuake 1.5, your database will be updated in a destructive way and you will not be able to revert back to OpenQuake 1.4*.
-In particular, it will not be possible to run event based risk and scenario risk calculations with OpenQuake 1.4 once you have upgraded your database to OpenQuake 1.5.
+It will not be possible to run calculations with OpenQuake 1.4 once you have upgraded your database to OpenQuake 1.5.
 Conversely, it won't be possible to use OpenQuake 1.5 with a database using the older schema of OpenQuake 1.4.

 If you wish to compare the results from OpenQuake 1.4 and OpenQuake 1.5, we suggest using two different machines (they can be virtual machines).